Derek Fielding: Early life

 Fred Derek Osmond Fielding, usually known as Derek Fielding, was born in Belfast, Northern Ireland in 1929.
-After the early deaths of his parents, he was educated at the Masonic Orphan Boys' School in Dublin from 1939-1947.
+After the early deaths of his parents, he was educated at the Masonic Orphan Boys' School in Dublin from 1939 to 1947.
 He graduated from Trinity College, Dublin in 1951 with a M.A. in modern history and political science.
 He went to work for Sheffield City libraries from 1951–1957, and would marry Audrey Reynolds in 1953.

 Career

 Fielding and his family migrated to Auckland, New Zealand in 1958 to be Deputy University Librarian at the University of Auckland.
 Following this appointment, they would travel to Perth, Western Australia to be Deputy University Librarian of the University of Western Australia from 1961–1965.
 The University of Queensland Library in Brisbane, Australia had been without a University Librarian for two years, after the resignation of Harrison Bryan.
 Fielding would take up the position of UQ James Forsyth University Librarian in 1965, and bring about tremendous growth in the library's collection.
 Under his management, the library went from 360,000 books to 1.5 million volumes.
 Smaller libraries were amalgamated.
 He oversaw the building of three new library buildings in 1974, 1976 and 1990 and the establishment of the clinical library at the Royal Brisbane Hospital.
-He sat on the University Senate from 1972-1983, and chaired a committee reporting on university organisation in 1982.
-He had the library collection recatalogued from 1968-1978 to the Library of Congress Classification system.
+He sat on the University Senate from 1972 to 1983, and chaired a committee reporting on university organisation in 1982.
+He had the library collection recatalogued from 1968 to 1978 to the Library of Congress Classification system.
 As the university took on more students, and with the improvement in photocopying and electronic transmission of materials, Fielding became active in copyright law review.
 He worked with the Commonwealth Attorney-General's department and Australian Vice-Chancellor's Copyright Committee to develop guidelines for resolving the problems of copyright in an electronic age.
 He would publish articles in the Australian Library Journal and other ALIA papers and conferences.

-Fielding was Pro-Vice Chancellor, Academic Services, at the University from 1992-1994.
+Fielding was Pro-Vice Chancellor, Academic Services, at the University from 1992 to 1994.
 He retired in 1992 and was made Librarian Emeritus.
 He died at his home in 2014.